 Each JBE must develop or adopt a set of rules and procedures for the implementation of a DVBE program.
 DGS has established a system of rules and regulations for managing the DVBE program that includes forms that may be adopted and modified by JBEs that wish to establish their own program.
-The AOC Finance Division's Business Services Unit (BSU), with the assistance of and the AOC Office of the General Counsel (AOC/OGC), will develop a program for use by the AOC that will be available for JBEs to adopt or use in developing their own rules and procedures.
-Additionally, the BSU and the AOC/OGC will be are available to assist courts in establishing a program.
+The AOC Finance Division's Business Services Unit- and the AOC Legal Services Office (AOC/LSO) Office of the General Counsel are available to assist courts in establishing a program.